mkantzer/cue-testing/README.md

      - Raw YAML Job (?) (nah... not for now)
      - ~~Raw YAML Monitoring Stack~~
        - do this later, using [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus/tree/main/manifests) (?)
-2. Use cue (with the k8s gen?) to validate the raw yaml
+2. Convert raw YAML to raw CUE (no templating)
-3. Convert raw YAML to raw CUE (no templating)
+3. Use cue (with the k8s gen?) to validate the CUE
 4. Attempt to set up some commands
 5. Look at the Cue Guide, following a bit on how to massage or standardize things
 6. Work on componetization / abstraction